gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 > **What you should see:** A `PublishKafka` processor on the canvas together with the other two processors.

-Before we configure the **PublishKafka** processor, let's connect them so we can already run the first two to validate that the flattening worked.
+Before we configure the **PublishKafka** processor, let's connect them so we can already run the first two to validate that the flattening works.

 ### Connecting the processors